Wetlands Conservation in Cass County

 - Only a small percentage of wetlands have continual standing water or cattails in them.
 This is a very common misconception; most wetlands will lack standing water or waterlogged soils for at least part of the growing season.

-- Any and all work done in a wetlands requires at minimum a Contractor /Landowner Form and a Notice of Decision done by the SWCD (can be found on the "Forms" tab).
+- Any and all work done in a wetland requires at minimum a Contractor /Landowner Form and a Notice of Decision Form you may obtain these by contacting the SWCD to discuss proposed project.

 - A landowner and/or contractor must have copies on site when the work is being completed and non-compliance may result in a criminal misdemeanor.